ckumuran/ckumuran/README.md

 # Hello 👋, I'm Kumaran

-I'm a developer based in Bangalore who builds across the full spectrum — from low-level systems to full-stack web apps and AI-powered tools.
+I'm a developer who builds across the full spectrum — from low-level systems to full-stack web apps and AI-powered tools.
 ---

 ## 🌐 Socials